uia-worker/bachis/IS-105_en.md

 # Learning outcome
 After completing the course, the students should be able to:
 * know how information is represented on a computer
-* know basic concepts of operating system
+* evaluate basic concepts of operating system
 * be familiar with security challenges with operating systems and data communications
 * Recreate and create applications based on understanding basic operating system and data communication principles
 * explain protocols for data communication and how different communication layers collaborate in a communication process